Riley-Py/UWaterloo-Work/PSYCH 207/U4 - Attention/Spatial Attention.md

  - All of this shows that perceiving individual features takes little effort, but gluing those features together requires more
 ## Inattentional Blindness
 - *Change blindness*: Inability to notice large changes to scenes when scene is disrupted
+- *Inattentional blindness*: Not perceiving a stimulus that could be right in front of you unless you pay attention to it
 -